dzotsee21/spacewars/README.md

-Spacewars game made in Java, using JavaFX library (completely for education purposes and not for production)
+Spacewars game made in Java, using JavaFX library (completely for educational purposes and not for production)